 - Every photographer you meet will be jealous when they see this thing around your neck.

 - At the end of the day this is a pretty big camera.
 Size could be an issue for some.

 - Shot to shot times could be a little quicker.

 All in all this one’s a winner and I wouldn’t hesitate for a moment to reccommend it to anyone looking for a new experience while shooting on the street.
 Even if you can’t buy one, do yourself a favor and rent it for the weekend.
 It’s a blast to use!

-The Fuji GFX 50s is available from your favorite online retailer:
+UPDATE: The Fuji GFX 50S has been replaced with the Fuji GFX 50S II which available from your favorite online retailer:

 All images in this review were shot with the excellent 45mm f2.8 lens.
 Its 35mm (full frame equivalent) field of view will feel right-at-home to most street shooters:

-Canadian shooters can pick up the GFX at Henry’s:
+Canadian shooters can find the GFX at Canada’s greatest camera store:

 Please support StreetShootr and use one of the links on this page if you decide to purchase the Fuji GFX.
 It costs you nothing extra but I will receive a small commission that helps keep this site alive and growing.
 Thanks for your support!